Multiplier ideals of plane curve singularities via Newton polygons

-In order to state our main results we outline briefly the construction of this toroidal embedded resolution (see Proposition \ref{Prop: toroidal res}).
+In order to state our results, we outline briefly the construction of a toroidal embedded resolution of a plane curve singularity $(C,o)$ embedded in a complex smooth surface $ (S, o)$ These kinds of resolutions are described in Subsection \ref{subsec:torres}, following the presentation given by Garc\'\i a Barroso, Popescu-Pampu and the first named author in \cite{GBGPPP20}.
+The process of toroidal embedded resolution that we recall here is a slight generalization of the toroidal resolution processes of plane curves by Oka \cite{OkaToroidalRes}, L\^e and Oka \cite{ResolComplex}, A'Campo and Oka \cite{ACO96}, the first named author \cite{GPRQo} and, Cassou-Nogu\'es and Libgober \cite{CNL14}.

+Let us denote by $\mathcal{O} \cong \C \{ x , y \}$ the local ring of germs of holomorphic functions of $S$ at $o$.
 We start by fixing a cross $(R, L)$ at $o$, which is an ordered pair of smooth transversal branches defined by the vanishing locus of the entries of a local coordinate system $(x, y)$ of $S$ at $o$.
-We denote by $\Newton_{R, L} (C)$ the Newton polygon of any defining function $f_C \in \C \{ x, y \}$ of $C$, since it depends only on $C$ and the cross $(R, L)$.
+We assume that $R$ is not a component of $C$.
+We denote by $\Newton_{R, L} (C)$ the Newton polygon of any defining function $f_C \in \mathcal{O}$ of $C$.
 Then, we consider the \textit{regularized Newton modification} of $C$ with respect to the cross $(R, L)$, which is a toric modification defined in terms of the Newton polygon $\Newton_{R, L} (C)$.